dezeroku/i3_config/README.md

 ### Installation
 You should clone that repo, open scripts folder and run install.sh script.
 It should take care of everything.

+The best bet at this moment is to keep cloned repo folder, named i3\_config in your home directory (I am working on removing hardcoded paths, but it will take some time.).

 After it finished you should add absolute path to resolution.py to your .xinitrc and call it to run i3.

 It should look similar to this: